-- makes some minor and technical amendments to improve the Act, and consequential amendments to other legislation and the National Civil Defence Emergency Management Plan Order 2015.
+- makes some minor and technical amendments to improve the Act, and consequential amendments to other legislation

 The amendments focus on recovery from small to medium events, however, they are not limited to these types of emergencies.
 The provision can also be used in a large scale emergency until any bespoke legislation is created.